deskfed/bootstrap/CONTRIBUTING.md

 # Customizing UI-Bootstrap

 * Our `angular-ui` branch within the deskfed repository is set up to be a tracking branch that we can keep updated with the AngularUI Bootstrap project.
 In order to develop locally (and pull in the most recent updates from the AngularUI project), check out the angular-ui branch and set it up to remotely track the AngularUI project.
 Note that we do not necessarily always want to pull in the most recent changes from AngularUI.
-See the comments beclow about their naming scheme.
+See the comments below about their naming scheme.
   * `git checkout angular-ui`
   * `git remote add --track master angular-ui git://github.com/angular-ui/bootstrap.git` (this creates an `angular-ui` remote that tracks the `master` branch)
   * `git fetch angular-ui` (get most current changes from the new remote)